kikuchan/query-weaver/README.md

 }
 ```

-It is very handy to replay the session like this;
+It is very handy to replay the session as follows:

 ```sh
 % xclip -o | base64 -d | zcat | jq -r .embed | psql